Contact Us for a Free Consultation (213) 542-0979

 Should I Accept A Plea Bargain Instead Of Going To Trial In Federal Court?

-Obviously, you're going to have to assess whether you can beat the case or should accept a plea bargain for yourself based on whether or not you're guilty or innocent of the crime and whether or not you believe through consultation with your attorney that they can prove the federal case against you.
+You're going to have to assess whether you can beat the case or should accept a plea bargain for yourself based on whether or not you're guilty or innocent of the crime and whether or not you believe through consultation with your attorney that they can prove the federal case against you.

 Should My Attorney Accompany Me To Meet With The Probation Officer?